filecoin-station/zinnia/docs/architecture-decision-records/2023-03-integration-with-station.md

 These APIs will behave differently when running a module via `zinnia` CLI in development.

-- The wallet address is read from `.zinnia/config.yaml` in the current working directory (project root).

-  When the address is not configured, we use a dummy testnet address `t1abjxfbp274xpdqcpuaykwkfb43omjotacm2p3za`.
+- In the initial version, the wallet address is hardcoded to a dummy testnet address `t1abjxfbp274xpdqcpuaykwkfb43omjotacm2p3za`.
 This value is taken from [Filecoin Lotus docs](https://lotus.filecoin.io/lotus/manage/manage-fil/#public-key-address) with the leading `"f"` replaced with `"t"`.

+  Later, we can implement reading of the wallet address from a configuration file, e.g.
+  `.zinnia/config.yaml` in the current working directory (typically the project root).

 - Activity logs are printed to stdout with human-readable formatting.
   ```